aws/aws-sam-cli/designs/sam-config.md

 CLI Changes
 -----------

-New command line argument is added per command called `--config` to be able to specify non default locations of config files.
+New command line argument is added per command called `--identifier` to be able to specify non default identifier section within a config file.

 ### Breaking Change